Last updated on September 1st, 2023 at 06:43 pm

-Scotland is like a nation within a nation.
+Scotland is a nation within a state, one of the four countries that make up the United Kingdom.
 It retains its own unique identity, has its own parliament and its own laws.
 So it’s not surprising that it looks and feels different to its more populous neighbour, England, to the south.
 Familiar enough to be comfortable; but distinctive.
 You’ll find the same chain stores in the bigger places and the same cars on the streets, so it’s similar enough in some ways; but it’s unquestionably not England – and you will offend people if you confuse the two.
 For a start, apart from glass/steel office blocks, universal in larger towns the world over, the building style is often very distinctly Scottish.
 It even sounds different: take place-names, for example: Ecclefechan (famous for its tarts) sounds like jolly good throat-clear and Trossachs (famous for Loch Lomond and its National Park) could be a violent sneeze.
 There are Scottish flags flying everywhere, just to remind people where they are, and little ones stuck on produce in supermarkets, to remind people to buy Scottish milk, Scottish bread etc.

 If parts of Scotland seem bigger than anywhere else in Britain it might be because most of it is pretty empty.
 Scotland accounts for 30% of the UK’s land mass but less than 10% of the population live there (5.25 million compared with England’s 52.1 million) and about 80% of resident Scots live in urban areas.
 You’ll find wilderness in Scotland, and topographical features on a grand scale.
 The Highlands, glacially carved especially for you, sometimes appear to be infinite, and often brooding; even the Lowlands (and the term is a relative one, because in places they don’t look that low to me) can be impressive.
 Then there’s the coast; Scotland has a breathtaking 6,000 mile coastline, with about 800 islands snuggled down next to it.
 You could easily find you have a world-class beach all to yourself.
 Though good weather can be in short supply, and you may want to take something to ward off the midges, when the sun shines Scotland can be spectacular, with a ‘wow factor’ in most directions.